-Taekwondo Wellness tests students each month on a particular skill, depending on what block of the periodization schedule.
+Taekwondo Wellness tests students each month on a particular skill, depending on the block of the periodization schedule.
 Each month students test for their basics stripe, poomsae stripe, or one-step/breaking strip.
 The reasoning for this monthly test is to make sure that students are learning the skills required for their promotion tests and thus allowing for deliberate practice on the skills needing improvement.
 Promotion tests are conducted once per quarter (4 times per year) that way all students have opportunities to promote even if they start half way through a training block.
 If the student does not pass the belt strip test on their first try, he/she should not be discouraged and instead consider what they can learn that can help them improve even more.
 Thus students should practice more and take a makeup test prior to the promotion test in order to be considered for rank promotion.
 Students are also allowed to retest until they pass.
 Moreover, one important thing to remember is that 3 belt strips are required before being invited to the promotion test.
 Below are the belt meanings and promotion test requirements:

 Belt Type Belt Meaning & Promotion Test Requirements White belt (9 th kub) Meaning: Purity and Potential.
-The Seed is hidden under the winter's snow.
-Requirements: Taegeuk Cho Don.
-3 one-step sparring techniques, breaking (front-snap kick, straight punch), and verbal basic questions such as school rules or count 1 to 10 in Korean; report cards.
-Yellow Belt (8 th Kub) Meaning: Warmth of the winter sun melts the snow and allows the seed to germinate; birth of conscious and purposeful action.
-Requirements: Taegeuk 1; 2 one-step sparring techniques; breaking (side kick, palm), verbal questions such as Taekwondo tenets/meaning, school rules, count 1 to 20 in Korean, basic Taekwondo terminology etc.; report cards.
+The Seed is hidden under the winter's snow. outside block, punch; 3. high Don.
+3 one-step sparring techniques (1. low block, punch; 2. n block, punch), breaking (front-snap kick, straight punch), and as school rules or count 1 to 10 in Korean; report cards.
+Yellow Belt (8th Kub) Meaning: Warmth of the winter sun melts the snow and allows the seed to germinate; birth of conscious and purposeful action.
+Requirements: Taegeuk 1; 2 one-step sparring techniques (1. low block, front kick; 2. inside block, punch); breaking (side kick, palm), verbal questions such as Taekwondo tenets/ meaning, school rules, count 1 to 20 in Korean, basic Taekwondo terminology etc.; report cards.
 Orange Belt (7th Kub) Meaning: Same meaning as yellow belt.
-Requirements: Taegeuk 2; 2 one-step sparring techniques; breaking (Step-side kick, elbow), verbal questions such as Taekwondo tenets, school rules, count 1 to 20 in Korean; report cards.
-Green Belt (6 th Kub) Meaning: Color of the new sprout; represents the spring when there is growth and activity.
-Requirements: Taegeuk 3; 2 one step sparring techniques, free sparring; breaking (Back kick, knife hand), verbal questions such as Taekwondo tenets/meaning, school rules, count 1 to 20 in Korean, Taekwondo technique terminology, etc. report cards.
-Blue Belt (5 th Kub) Meaning: Color of youth, ambition, and rapid growth.
-Requirements: Taegeuk 4; 2 one-step sparring techniques; free sparring; breaking (Jumping front kick, Back fist); verbal questions such as Taekwondo tenets/meaning, school rules, count 1 to 30 in Korean, more Tae Kwon Do terminology, etc.; report cards.
+Requirements: Taegeuk 2; 2 one-step sparring techniques (1. inside block, sidekick; 2. outside block, roundkick); breaking (Step-side kick, elbow), verbal questions such as Taekwondo tenets, school rules, count 1 to 20 in Korean; report cards.
+Green Belt (6th Kub) Meaning: Color of the new sprout; represents the spring when there is growth and activity.
+Requirements: Taegeuk 3; 2 one step sparring techniques (1. outside knife hand block, punch; 2. slide back, jump front kick, punch, punch), free sparring; breaking (Back kick, knife hand), verbal questions such as Taekwondo tenets/meaning, school rules, count 1 to 20 in Korean, Taekwondo technique terminology, etc. report cards.
+Blue Belt (5 th Kub) Meaning: Color of youth, ambition, and rapid growth. knife hand block, knife hand e one-step sparring techniques (1. inside block, back fist; 2. high strike); free sparring; breaking (Jumping front kick, Back fist); ekwondo tenets/meaning, school rules, count 1 to 30 in Korean, ogy, etc.; report cards.